tily/ruby-twiq/README.md

 Usage
 -----

-        enq user [text]    enqueue status text (if text is not specified, read STDIN lines) deq user           dequeue to post to twitter list [user]        list queue
+        twiq enq user [text]    enqueue status text (if text is not specified, read STDIN lines) twiq deq user           dequeue to post to twitter twiq list  [user]       list queue
-        clear [user]       clear queues (if user is not specified, delete all records)
+        twiq clear [user]       clear queues (if user is not specified, delete all records)

 Note
 ----